zeek/zeek/examples/scripting/index.rst

 of the pattern within the string.
 If the statement resolves to true, :zeek:id:`split_string` is called to break the string into separate pieces.
 :zeek:id:`split_string` takes a string and a pattern as its arguments and returns a vector of strings.
-Each element of the table will be the segments before and after any matches against the pattern but excluding the actual matches.
-In this case, our pattern matches twice, and results in a table with three entries.
-The ``print`` statements in the script will print the contents of the table in order.
+Each element of the vector represents segments before and after any matches against the pattern but excluding the actual matches.
+In this case, our pattern matches twice resulting in a vector with three elements.

 .. sourcecode:: console